malhotraa/transformer-experiments/README.md

 # transformer-experiments

 ## TODO
+* metrics
+* train for a task (char, math) with bigger dataset
 * Checks in place when we scale up everything is working as expected.
-* train for a task (char, math)
-* metrics